KenKundert/inform/doc/user.rst

 -----------------

-For more control of the informants, you can import and instantiate the :class:`inform.Inform` class yourself along with the desired informants.
+For more control of the informants, you can import and instantiate the :class:`inform.Inform` class along with the desired informants.
 This gives you the ability to specify options:

 .. code-block:: python

     >>> from inform import Inform, display, error
-    >>> Inform(logfile=False, prog_name=False)
+    >>> Inform(logfile=False, prog_name=False, quiet=True)
     <...>

     >>> display('hello')
-    hello

     >>> error('file not found.', culprit='data.in')
     error: data.in: file not found.

+The *logfile* argument disables opening and writing to the logfile.
+The *prog_name* argument stops *Inform* from adding the program name to the error messae.
+And *quiet* turns off non-essential output, and in this case it causes the output of *display* to be suppressed.

 An object of the Inform class is referred to as an informer (not to be confused with the print functions, which are  referred to as informants).
 Once